Skip to main content Skip to secondary navigation

 Read the question wording.

-In 2010, more than two thirds of Americans wanted the government to require power companies to make at least 20% of their electricity from renewable sources such as water, wind, or solar power.
+In 2010, 68% of Americans believed that the U.S. government should require all power companies to make at least 20% of their electricity from renewable sources such as water, wind, or solar power.

 2010 Percent of Americans who believed the U.S. government should require all power companies to make at least 20% of their electricity from water, wind, or solar power